kailash-manasarovar/statement/docs/timeline/2024/november.md

 - Hackers post fake accounts with information from emails I have just written, or actual in-person conversations I have just had, like before.
 - One afternoon, I visit Lumpini Park in Bangkok.
 - Looking back, I was high that day.
+- There's weirdly paralleled activity online on my mobile and in the park itself.
 - The "Find My" app suddenly pops up asking whether I want to remove it or not.
-- There's weirdly parallel activity online on my mobile and in the park itself.
 - I'm still being tracked and followed.
 - A man walks past me making [the same face I made while masturbating in my bathroom in Carrer Furs back in July](july.md#opening-my-mouth).
 - This happens multiple times while I'm in Bangkok.
 - Whenever I leave the hotel, I'm certain I'm being followed, and they're not being very clandestine about it either; they want me to know.
 - It's a continuous threat.
-- It's around now I start to shudderingly wonder about how famous I really am, and if I'm some sort of sedated porn star?
+- It's around now I start to shudderingly wonder if I'm some sort of sedated porn star?

 ### But, I have help, too